What is CBD?

 Many cannabinoid researchers believe that CBD benefits the mind and body using a range of mechanisms via multiple molecular pathways.
 As a result, CBD companies around the world have developed a wide variety of ways CBD can be used and enjoyed for different needs.
-CBD capsules, CBD gummies and other ingestible forms of CBD are preferred by some for their slow release, steady build-up and potential targeting of ECS receptors in the gut.
+CBD capsules, CBD gummies, and other ingestible forms of CBD are preferred by some for their slow release, steady build-up, and potential targeting of ECS receptors in the gut.
 Others favour CBD oil and CBD tinctures, designed to be taken sublingually (under the tongue) for rapid absorption into the bloodstream, or CBD vape pens for the highest bioavailability.
-CBD topicals, such as CBD balm, CBD body lotion and CBD face oil are also extremely popular with those who suffer from skin conditions, such as acne or eczema.
+CBD topicals, such as CBD balm, CBD body lotion, and CBD face oil are also extremely popular with those who suffer from skin conditions, such as acne or eczema.

 List of CBD benefits

-Although we (and all CBD brands) are not allowed to advertise the benefits of CBD, we do recommend that all those interested in what CBD oil has to offer should do their research – because there are plenty of studies out there to educate yourself with.
+Although we (and all CBD brands) are not allowed to advertise the benefits of CBD, we do recommend that all those interested in what CBD oil has to offer should do their research – because there are plenty of studies out there to educate themselves with.

 Since the discovery of the endocannabinoid system in the early 90s, there have been over 41,000 studies into the ECS and cannabis, with CBD and THC being the main focus for therapeutic value.
-None of these studies have found CBD to be harmful in any way (in fact, the World Health Organisation have officially declared CBD is perfectly safe and has no potential for abuse) however, many of them have have demonstrated immense potential for a whole raft of ailments, including (but not limited to) chronic pain, stress, anxiety & depression, skin conditions, neurological issue, sleep problems and gut complaints.
-Project CBD is an excellent source of reliable, up to date information for those interested in learning more about CBD benefits.
+None of these studies have found CBD to be harmful in any way (in fact, the World Health Organisation have officially declared CBD is perfectly safe and has no potential for abuse) however, many of them have demonstrated immense potential for a whole raft of ailments, including (but not limited to) chronic pain, stress, anxiety & depression, skin conditions, neurological issue, sleep problems, and gut complaints.
+Project CBD is an excellent source of reliable, up-to-date information for those interested in learning more about CBD benefits.

 Does CBD get you high?